Chain pickerel: Description

 The chain pickerel has a distinctive, dark, chain-like pattern on its greenish sides.
-There is a vertical dark marking underneath the eye, which helps to distinguish the chain pickerel from redfin pickerel (Esox americanus americanus) and grass pickerel (E. americanus vermiculatus), in which the mark curves posteriorly.
+There is a vertical dark marking underneath the eye, which helps to distinguish the chain pickerel from redfin pickerel (Esox americanus americanus) and grass pickerel (E. a. vermiculatus), in which the mark curves posteriorly.
 Its body outline resembles that of the northern pike (E. lucius).
 Unlike northern pike, however, the opercles and cheeks of chain pickerel are entirely scaled.
 It may reach up to 78.7 cm long only on rare occasions.
 The average size for chain pickerel, however, is 24 in (61 cm) and 3 lb (1 1/2 kg).
-(The average chain pickerel caught by fishermen is under 2 lb).
+(The average chain pickerel caught by fishermen is under 2 lb.)
 It lives around 8 yr.
 In some places the pickerel is known as a "gunfish", "gunny" or "slime dart", due to its characteristic slime coating.

 A blue color morph lacking the usual reticulated pattern has been described in a New York population.